lokaler-kaufen/lokaler-kaufen-app/DEPLOYMENT.md

 * Public key configured on the target machine
 * User needs to be part of the group `deployment`

+*Hint*: See RELEASE.MD for details on how to create a new version.

 ### Database setup

 In case of incompatible database changes, you need to remove all database tables **before** the deployment.